yang3kc/llm_for_css/async_programming/README.md

     return result
 ```

-Running it is straight forward:
+Running it with a for loop is straight forward:

 ```python
 sync_results = []